-[New] School staff will be particularly alert to the potential need for early help for pupils with SEND and additional needs.
+School staff will be particularly alert to the potential need for early help for pupils with SEND and additional needs.

-[New] The governing board and headteacher will ensure that pupils with SEND are taught about how to keep themselves and others safe including online.
+The LAC and headteacher/principal will ensure that pupils with SEND are taught about how to keep themselves and others safe including online.
 The school will ensure that teaching of safeguarding is tailored to the specific needs and vulnerabilities of pupils with SEND.

-[New] Any reports of abuse involving pupils with SEND will involve close liaison between the DSL and the SENCO.
+Any reports of abuse involving pupils with SEND will involve close liaison between the DSL and the SENCO.

-6. [Updated] SEND support
+6. SEND Support

-The school is aware of its statutory duty to provide a broad and balanced curriculum and recognise that high quality teaching, which is differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
+Each school is aware of its statutory duty to provide a broad and balanced curriculum and recognise that high quality teaching, which is differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.

-Teachers at the school will:
+Teachers at each school will: